 Where can I purchase Employment Law Services?

-ProcurementIQ estimates that there are about 24,900 suppliers of employment law services in the US market.
+ProcurementIQ estimates that there are about 24,200 suppliers of employment law services in the US market.
 The market is highly fragmented because most law firms offer services within a limited geographic scope, which restricts revenue growth.
-Thus, the top four vendors account for less than 30.0% of the market's revenue....
+The market exhibits a low level of market share concentration, with the top four...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Have you had any major complaints from past clients?
 How have you dealt with these complaints?

 Do you have clients that are willing to provide references on your behalf?
 If so, how can I get in contact with them?